sulu/sulu-sylius-showcase/README.md

 # Sulu Sylius Showcase

-TODO:
-* Mailcatcher
-* Fix synch when already existing

-This is a Sulu and Sylius based showcase.
-It contains an installation of Sulu and Sylius and demonstrates how to integrate this two systems.

 ---
 **Important:** This project and the predefined `make` commands heavily rely on the Symfony CLI.
 Ensure it's installed and available in your PATH.
 Download it from [here](https://symfony.com/download) or use the `make install-symfony-cli`